Criminology - your questions answered

 Spending time studying in another country is a great way to broaden your academic experience, enhance your personal development, boost your confidence and expand your career opportunities.

-In addition to our optional field trips to the USA and The Hague, you could choose to study part of your degree at one of our partner universities in America:
+You could choose to study part of your degree at one of our partner universities in America:

 • Eastern Michigan University